Promoting a Safer Church

 As a parish we have adopted the House of Bishops ‘Promoting a Safer Church’ policy and the Parish Safeguarding Handbook, incorporating the House of Bishop’s Safeguarding Policy and Practice Guidance.

 Our PCC has formally adopted this and signed the Safeguarding Policy Statement Promoting a Safer Church (see below).

 Details of our parish safeguarding officer can be found below in ‘Safeguarding in our Parish – who’s who.’

 We have also displayed the Promoting a Safer Church poster prominently within our church.

 All those working with children and adults at risk have undergone safer recruitment, received safeguarding training and support.

 Reporting a concern

 Any safeguarding concerns in a parish should be brought to the attention of your local Parish Safeguarding Officer(s) (PSO) in the first instance, who can seek further advice from Sharon Hassall, the Diocesan Safeguarding Adviser (DSA), as necessary.

-Sharon's contact details are:
+Catherine's contact details are: